• Skip to primary navigation

 Pin Recipe

-Apple bread pudding is a sweet dessert that is quick and easy to make.
+My apple bread pudding is a sweet dessert that is quick and easy to make.
 It tastes fabulous and is a great way to use up old bread.
+Granny Smith or other cooking apples are baked up in a delicious, cinnamon-y custard.
+This recipe also uses brown butter for more nutty depth of flavor.
+I love using brioche but this recipe also works wonderfully with Challah or French bread!

 • Total Time: 1 Hour